BrunoZarowne/1a_Fase_SENAI/README.md

 # 1a_fase_SENAI
-Todas as atividades realizadas durante a primeirafase do curso SENAI
+Repositório de arquivos no primeiro semestre do CT Desenvolvimento de Sistema no SENAI florianópolis